 Super Bowl weekend is here!
 We’ll all cheer on our favorite team, eat munchies, and enjoy new and unusual commercials!
 However, let’s not get ahead of ourselves; it’s not the weekend quite yet, so instead, we’ll think about it from a business perspective.

 The best of the best competing for the ability to say they are number one highlights what is accomplished when a group of people focus on a common goal.
 When mulling over what makes a great team, the first word that pops into my mind is “diversity.”

-I’m thinking about diversity in the traditional sense of gender, age, race, nationality, disability, etc. and also individual diversity.
-Individuals even within a single gender, age, race, etc. each have different ways of looking at the world, solving problems, and interacting with others.
-Creating a group of individuals with diverse skill sets is more useful than a group with the same strengths.
+I’m thinking about diversity in the traditional sense of gender, age, race, nationality, disability, etc., along with individual diversity.
+Individuals, even within a single gender, age, race, etc., each have different ways of looking at the world, solving problems, and interacting with others.
+Creating a group of individuals with diverse skill sets is more useful than having a group with all the same strengths.

 Diversity brings great value to a group through the variety of ideas that can be generated.
-This is why the tried and true saying “two heads are better than one” has been around so long.
+This is why the tried and true saying “two heads are better than one” has been around for so long.

 That stirs the question: if diversity is so valuable, why is it frequently hard for groups to succeed?

 I was in a meeting when something struck me.
 Although we all had a common vision for a successful organization, each person believed a completely different path would get us there.
 I noticed the following things affecting the ability of the team to get work done: